kawaharas/CLCL/README.md

 ## Required Software / Libraries

-&nbsp; **Minimum requirement:**
+**Minimum requirement:**

-- Visual Studio 2017
+- Visual Studio
 - Oculus SDK 1.26.0
 - GLFW 3.2.1 *
 - GLEW 2.1.0 *

 &nbsp; \*  These libraries are needed to build with multi-threaded (/MT) option.

-&nbsp; **Optional (experimental: for the external camera function):**
+**Optional (experimental: for the external camera function):**

-&nbsp; &nbsp; Following libraries are not used in the pre-built library.
+Following libraries are not used in the pre-built library.
-&nbsp; &nbsp; Please rebuild your own library if you want to enable the external camera function.
+Recompilation is required to enable the external camera function.
-&nbsp; &nbsp; To toggle enable/disable the external camera, press "c" key.
+To toggle enable/disable the external camera, press "c" key.

 - ZED SDK 2.7 *
 - CUDA Toolkit 10 *